FChad/ai-chat-app/README.md

 ### Environment Variables for Production

-Make sure the following environment variables are set in your production environment:
+Make sure the following environment variable is set in your production environment:

-- `OLLAMA_API_URL`
-- `OLLAMA_API_USER`
-- `OLLAMA_API_KEY`
+- `OPENROUTER_API_KEY`

+For cloud deployments (Vercel, Netlify, etc.), configure this in your deployment settings.

 ## 🎨 Customizations

-### Using Other Ollama Models
+### Available Free Models

-Available models are automatically loaded from the Ollama API.
-You can change the default model in `stores/chat.ts`.
+The application includes these free models from OpenRouter:
+- **Meta Llama 3.3 70B Instruct** - Most powerful, best quality responses
+- **Meta Llama 3.3 8B Instruct** (default) - Faster, good balance of speed and quality

+You can add more models in `server/api/models.get.ts`.

 ### Customizing UI Styling